 To support good privacy practices, forecasters should protect time series data by altering the original data set.
 This approach assumes the data eventually gets out and protects against the worst-case scenario of a hacker or internal employee breaching the data.
 Typically, data protection has two goals.
-The first goal of data protection is to limit the ability of an adversary to identify data subjects (identification disclosure, i.e., revealing the true identity of a time series).
-The second goal of data protection is to limit the ability of an adversary to learn sensitive information about data subjects (attribute disclosure, i.e., learning sensitive values after an identification is made).
-In tandem, these goals limit an adversary’s increased knowledge about specific data subjects and have been the primary focus of reseachers using differential privacy (Dwork XXXX).
+The first goal is to limit the ability of an adversary to identify data subjects (identification disclosure, i.e., revealing the true identity of a time series).
+The second goal of data protection is to limit the ability of an adversary to learn sensitive information about data subjects (attribute disclosure, e.g.,, learning sensitive values after an identification is made).
+In tandem, these goals limit an adversary’s increased knowledge about specific data subjects and have been the primary focus of researchers using differential privacy (Dwork XXXX).

-However, an often overlooked goal and the focus of this paper is the usefulness of protected data, which has been treated as an afterthought in the computer science and statistical communities (Blanco-Justicia et. al. 2022).
-For publishing standards, the importance of the theoretical underpinnings of differential privacy dominate the importance of practical problems with real applications (Drechsler 2023).
+However, an often-overlooked goal and the focus of this paper is maintaining the usefulness of protected data, which has been treated as an afterthought in the computer science and statistical communities (Blanco-Justicia et. al. 2022).
+For publishing standards, the importance of the theoretical underpinnings of differential privacy dominates the importance of practical problems with real applications (Drechsler 2023).
 The forecasting literature also found that the tradeoff between the usefulness of protected data and differential privacy levels was poor.
-Gonçalves et al. (2021a) showed that protected data with a differential privacy level of ε=XXXXϵ reduced forecast accuracy to unusable levels (XXXX%).
+Gonçalves et al. (2021a) showed that even protected data with a weak differential privacy level of ϵ=20(it is recommended that ϵ lie in the range 0.01 to ln 3 (Dwork, 2011; Blanco-Justicia et al., 2022)reduced forecast accuracy to unusable levels for some data owners..

-To achieve good forecast accuracy and comply with privacy practices, Gonçalves et al. (2021b) shared forecasts only with a market operator.
-Their approach has the advantage of sharing non-personal data which obviates the need to implement data security measures or anonymize personal data according to the General Data Protection Regulation (GDPR).
-However, sharing forecasts only reduces the usefulness of time series data and has limitations.
-Limitations include the assumption of the forecasting model (e.g., SES, VAR, or LGBM) and inability of a forecaster to calculate time series features (e.g., spectral entropy, strength of trend, or max variance shift).
-Other researchers (CITE) share more information such as forecasting model parameters only, but this assumes the data generating process and hides the underlying data distribution.
-To bypass these assumptions, our paper introduces a privacy solution that alters the original time series data directly itself.
+To achieve good forecast accuracy and comply with privacy practices, Gonçalves et al. (2021c) propose a data market where sensitive data is shared only with a market operator, who utilizes the data to sell forecasts to interested buyers.
+Assuming a trustworthy market operator, this approach provides privacy since sellers only have access to their own time series and buyers only have access to forecasts from the market operator.
+In practice, however, data owners may be hesitant to share their data over privacy concerns with the market operator.Sharing forecasts also reduces the usefulness of time series data and has limitations including the assumption of the forecasting model (e.g., SES, VAR, or LGBM) and the inability of a forecaster to calculate time series features (e.g., spectral entropy, strength of trend, or max variance shift).
+Other researchers (Goncalves et al. 2021b) hare more information such as forecasting model parameters,, which has the advantage of sharing non-personal data which obviates the need to implement data security measures or anonymize personal data according to the General Data Protection Regulation (GDPR), but this assumes the data generating process and hides the underlying data distribution.
+To bypass these assumptions, our paper introduces a privacy solution that alters the original time series data directly.
 We propose k-nearest time series+ (k-nTS+) swapping which generates protected data that preserves those time series features needed for good forecast accuracy.

-Consider a tale of two monthly time series from in Figure 1, one with the best of features (series A) and one with the worst of features (series B).
-Series A has a strong positive trend, low spectral entropy indicating good forecastability, and negligible seasonality.
-Series B has a negligible trend, high spectral entropy indicating poor forecastability, and negligible seasonality.
+Consider two monthly time seriesin Figure 1, one with the best of features (series A) and one with the worst of features (series B).
+Series A has a strong positive trend, low spectral entropy indicating good forecastability, and low month-to-month variance.
+Series B has a negligible trend, high spectral entropy indicating poor forecastability, and high month-to-month variance.
 Any forecaster interested in good forecast accuracy would prefer series A over series B. Furthermore, the only time series features that may be of interest to a forecaster for series B may be the mean and variance.